-Within the PA district, there are publicly-owned terminals operated by the PA, as well as privately-owned terminals.
+Within the Port Authority of New York and New Jersey district, there are publicly-owned terminals operated by the PA, as well as privately-owned terminals.
 Under the jurisdiction of PA is the Port Newark/Elizabeth.
 It is a 2,100 acre facility encompassing a full range of maritime commerce activities.
-It is located within the site of Foreign Trade Zone (FTZ) 49, the largest FTZ in the United States comprising 2,909 acres throughout the Port.
+It is located within the site of Foreign Trade Zone (FTZ) 49, the largest FTZ in the United States comprising 2,909 acres throughout the Port of New York and New Jersey.
 The Elizabeth Marine Terminal is a 1,200 acre facility with container terminals, on-dock rail terminals and warehousing and distribution space.